 These cameras are a little bit more expensive than crop sensor cameras but are still affordable.

-Medium frame is the largest camera sensor size.
+Medium format is the largest camera sensor size.
 Because of the quality of images they produce, they’re the staple for professional photography.
 They produce the highest quality images, catching every detail and color.

 These cameras are also the most expensive.